Virtual Appointment Guidance

 Zoom on a phone (the green squares will be replaced by video).

 At the end of the call the clinician will close down the video call securely.

 You may receive a telephone appointment.
 The clinician will ask you questions about you or your child to find out how things are going and provide advice where required.
-If necessary, you may also receive a follow up virtual appointment.
+If necessary, you may also receive a follow-up virtual appointment.

-It's important to be aware that all telephone calls from us will come from a private number so if you see a call from an unkown number around the time of your appointment please answer it even if you would not normally do so.
+It's important to be aware that all telephone calls from us will come from a private number so if you see a call from an unknown number around the time of your appointment please answer it even if you would not normally do so.
 We do this for data protection reasons as some people might not want others in their household to know that they have had a call from us.